 The Regional Transit Services Commission Transition Team released an addendum document to the Accelerating Transit in the Edmonton Metropolitan Region: Building a Regional Transit Services Commission final report released on January 22, 2020.

 The addendum outlines updated routes and figures included in the RTSC business case.
 These revisions reflect the removal of services previously incorporated to serve Strathcona County, Leduc County and Sturgeon County.
 Like the original report, the document serves to demonstrate the viability of a Commission in the Edmonton Metropolitan Region based on which municipalities have chosen to participate.

 Municipalities who have chosen to join the commission jointly sponsored a proposal to the Government of Alberta to establish the Commission under Provincial Regulation.
 The application includes the final report and addendum, along with supporting documentation of capital plans and bylaws.

 The Regional Transit Services Commission is intended to begin operating by 2022.
-Public engagement will be a key focus of the next phase of work to be done before the Commission is legally formed and begins operations in the Region.
+Public engagement will be a key focus of the next phase of work to be done before the Commission begins operations in the Region.

 In September 2017, City of Edmonton and City of St. Albert Councils signed a Memorandum of Understanding (MOU) to begin taking steps to develop a Regional Transit Services Commission.
 The other 11 Edmonton Metropolitan Region communities joined in October 2018.

 To begin this work, the Government of Alberta awarded the City of Edmonton and City of St. Albert a $3.7 million Community Partnership Grant, as the initial signatories, to work with the region to analyze the feasibility of a potential Transit Commission.